 - Interests and Remarketing

 The Google Ads Display Targeting report uses each targeting option as a Primary Dimension.
-For all but the Placements dimension, the report also includes the Campaign and Ad Group dimensions.

 For each Primary Dimension, you can examine the Acquisition, Behavior, and Conversion metrics for traffic that is targeted through that particular targeting option.